 Even though the Blues fans are enthusiastic and forever supportive of the organization there is some feeling that they expect to be disappointed.
 This in turn has unfortunately created a culture around the organization of accepting mediocrity.
 It spreads from the owners all the way down to the fans.
 Blues fans somehow have come to accept failure and worse of all they expect it year after year.

-For the lack of success in terms of Stanley Cups the fans did get the Winter Classic in 2017 coming to St Louis which was massive for the city.
-The 46,000 plus fans never stopped cheering for their heroes in the Cardinals Busch Stadium where the sea of blue and yellow was a terrific sight with the famous Gateway Arch in the background.
+For the lack of success in terms of Stanley Cups, the fans did get the Winter Classic in 2017 coming to St Louis which was massive for the city.
+The 46,000 plus fans never stopped cheering for their heroes in the Cardinals Busch Stadium, where the sea of blue and yellow was a terrific sight with the famous Gateway Arch in the background.
 The weather conditions didn’t deter these fans despite the battering rain and dense fog this was a day to remember for all St Louis Blues fans.
-They don’t get the recognition they deserve as they are not a top ten market team but on this occasion the fans did the city proud, the ownership did the fans and players proud and the team did everybody proud.
-A similar sort event happening around mid June would be the pinnacle for this city and incredible fans
+They don’t get the recognition they deserve as they are not a top ten market team, but on this occasion the fans did the city proud.
+The ownership did the fans and players proud and the team did everybody proud.
+A similar sort event happening around mid June would be the pinnacle for this city and its incredible fans

 It was a hopeful precursor to what it may be like in the city if St Louis were to finally win the cup.
 Fox Sports Mid-West analyst for the Blues Darren Pang commented on such an occasion “If the Blues were to win a cup the parade could be larger than a Cardinal’s parade.
 The city is accustomed to having one every so often but the burst of enthusiasm that would follow a Blues cup victory could surpass a World series celebration”

-The St. Louis Blues do have one of the best relationships within the community in the entire NHL.
-The Blues players are active in the community attending charities and visiting local sick kids hospitals and have been a long standing part of the community.
-The fans as a whole have ignited the city of St. Louis with their excitement and energy which they bring to the game and afterwards which galvanizes the community further.
+The St. Louis Blues, do however have one of the best relationships within the community in the entire NHL.
+The Blues players are active in the community, attending charities and visiting local sick kids hospitals and have been a long standing part of the community.
+The fans as a whole have ignited the city of St. Louis with their excitement and energy, which they bring to the game and afterwards which galvanizes the community further.

 An amusing touch at home games is the power-play dance which is used when the Blues get a power-play.
-It is very unique and odd at the same time, fans throw their hands up in the air and do their dance to the Twilight Zone by “2 Unlimited” which is very amusing to outsiders and probably most Blues fans who are attending the game but are reluctant to participate in the dance.
+It is very unique and odd at the same time, fans throw their hands up in the air and do their dance to the Twilight Zone by “2 Unlimited”.
+It is very amusing to outsiders and probably most Blues fans, who are attending the game and are reluctant to participate in the dance.
 How do fans feel when others around them do this dance?

-Blues fans are very loyal to the franchise and even more in recent years where they continually sell out the Enterprise Center where they constantly bring electricity from the stands.
-They are also known for creating fabulous atmospheres outside the arena with the traditional tailgating that goes on Clark/14th Av at every home game.
+Blues fans are very loyal to the franchise, and even more in recent years where they continually sell out the Enterprise Center where they constantly bring electricity from the stands.
+They are also known for creating fabulous atmospheres outside the arena with the traditional tailgating, that goes on at Clark/14th Av during every home game.

-The Blues organization have always had their die hard fans but like any kind of business the Blues have to continue to improve the product on the ice to keep building the fan-base and be a team that their audience wants to engage and interact with.
-In any kind of sport winning sells as we shall see next season with the “new” Washington Capitals fans we see roaming the streets of cities across the US and Canada other than in Washington !
-The Blues must continue to maintain their high levels of uniqueness as a franchise and their commitment to delivering performance on the ice to capture new fans .
+The Blues organization have always had their die hard fans.
+However like any kind of business, the Blues have to continue to improve the product on the ice to keep building the fan-base.
+They have to keep striving to be a team that their audience wants to engage and interact with.
+In any kind of sport, winning sells as we shall see next season with the “new” Washington Capitals fans.
+We are likely to see many roaming the streets of cities across the US and Canada other than in Washington !
+The Blues must continue to maintain their high levels of uniqueness as a franchise, and their commitment to delivering performance on the ice to capture new fans .